THE STATE BY STATE GUIDE TO REAL ESTATE CLOSING AGENTS

 • Mississippi: Real estate transactions are typically closed with an attorney in Mississippi.
 An attorney is required to prepare or oversee the preparation of the deed.
 While it is technically possible for a buyer and seller to conduct a simple cash transaction without an attorney, this scenario is the exception.
 [The Cardwell Firm, Virtual Underwriter]

 • Wisconsin: Real estate transactions are typically closed with the assistance of title companies.
 Attorney involvement is optional.
-In the state's statutes, attorney involvement may be required to draft key legal documents in return for compensation.
-[Clever, Wisconsin Statutes Section 625.13]
+However, in the Wisconsin statutes, attorney involvement may be required to draft key legal documents in return for compensation, based on Wisconsin Statute 757.30(2).
+[Wisconsin Statutes Section 757.30(2), Clever]

-As you review each state, you may notice that in states where attorneys are required to close transactions, their level of involvement varies by state.
+As you review each state, you may notice that when attorneys are required to close transactions, their level of involvement varies by state.

 When Is It Worth The Cost?